microsoft/CCF/doc/audit/builtin_maps.rst

 ``nodes.host_data``
 ~~~~~~~~~~~~~~~~~~~

-Host data for nodes that can join the current network on :doc:`SNP <../operations/platforms/snp>`.
+Attestation report host data field for nodes that are allowed to join the current network on :doc:`SNP <../operations/platforms/snp>`.

 **Key** Host data: The host data.